chientrm/kadb/README.md

 # kadb

-Ultra fast Immutable Key-Array Database
+Ultra fast Immutable Key-Array Database.

+# Features

+- Post new value: O(logn)
+- Read subarray: O(logn)

+_n is the total number of key_

 ## Algorithms used